AdobeDocs/experience-manager-cloud-service.en/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 **Form level settings**

 * **Include unbound fields in DoR:** Setting the property includes unbound fields from Schema based Adaptive Form in Document of Record.
 By default it is true.
-* **Exclude fields from DoR if hidden:** Setting the property overrides the behavior of “Exclude From Document of Record” field level property when it’s not true.
-If fields are hidden at the time of form submission, they are excluded from Document of Record if the property is set true, provided “Exclude From Document of Record” property is not set.
-Setting [Revalidate on server](/help/forms/configuring-submit-actions.md#server-side-revalidation-in-adaptive-form-server-side-revalidation-in-adaptive-form) property to true identifies the hidden fields for exclusion from Document of Record on server-side.
+* **Exclude fields from DoR if hidden:** Set the property to exclude the hidden fields from Document of Record at form submission.
+When you enable [Revalidate on server](/help/forms/configuring-submit-actions.md#server-side-revalidation-in-adaptive-form-server-side-revalidation-in-adaptive-form), the server recomputes the hidden fields before excluding those fields from the Document of Record.
 ## Use a custom XCI file

 An XCI file helps you set various properties of a document.
 Forms as a Cloud Service has a master XCI file.
 You can use a custom XCI file to override one or more default properties specified in the master XCI file.
 For example, you can choose to embed a font into a document or enable tagged property for all the documents.
 The following table specifies the XCI options: